krb5/krb5/doc/user/user_commands/kinit.rst

     expired ticket cannot be renewed, even if the ticket is still within its renewable life.

+    Note that renewable tickets that have expired as reported by :ref:`klist(1)` may sometimes be renewed using this option, because the KDC applies a grace period to account for client-KDC clock skew.
+See :ref:`krb5.conf(5)` **clockskew** setting.

 **-k** [**-i** | **-t** *keytab_file*]
     requests a ticket, obtained from a key in the local host's keytab.
     The location of the keytab may be specified with the **-t**